Tim Dunn (politician)

 Timothy Michael Dunn (born December 13, 1966) is an American politician and a Republican member of the Arizona Senate.
 He previously served in the Arizona House of Representatives representing District 25 from 2023 to 2025.
 He also previously represented District 13 from 2018 to 2023.
 Dunn was appointed to replace expelled representative Don Shooter.
 Dunn is a farmer in Yuma, Arizona where his business, Dunn Grain Co.
 Inc., specializes in selling grain seeds.
-Dunn has suggested (in Congress) a pipeline transferring water from the Mississippi River to the Colorado River.
+Dunn has proposed the creation of a pipeline transferring water from the Mississippi River to the Colorado River.